amarkkk/figma-variable-import-export/README.md

 Figma doesn't support bulk mathematical operations on variables.
 This creates friction when building design systems with calculated relationships between values.

+### Examples

+#### Adjusting fluid values:

-**Building fluid type systems:** I use the approach from [Utopia.fyi](https://utopia.fyi)—starting with a base value (e.g., 16px body text) and calculating everything through ratios.
+Sometimes, I like use the approach from [Utopia.fyi](https://utopia.fyi) - starting with a base value (e.g., 16px body text) and calculating everything through ratios.
 With this plugin: export to CSV, use spreadsheet formulas to calculate your entire type scale and line heights from one foundation value, then import back.

-What takes hours manually takes minutes with formulas.
+**The core problem**: Figma makes you calculate and enter each value manually, one at a time, for every mode.
+With Mobile/Tablet/Laptop/Desktop viewports, that's 4× the manual work for every change.

+**The solution**: Create placeholder values in Figma → Export → Calculate in spreadsheets → Import back.

+#### Multi-language content:
-**Multi-language content:** Store your site's content in string variables and use modes for different languages.
+Store your site's content in string variables and use modes for different languages.
 Export to CSV, edit all your copy in a spreadsheet or send it to translators, then import the updated content back.
 Much easier than editing strings one-by-one in Figma's UI.

-**The core problem:** Figma makes you calculate and enter each value manually, one at a time, for every mode.
-With Light/Dark modes and Mobile/Tablet/Desktop viewports, that's 6× the manual work for every change.

-**The solution:** Export → Calculate in spreadsheets → Import back.

 ## What This Plugin Does (and Doesn't Do)